-Management believes that the Company's cash and cash equivalents of \$104.7 million as of June 30, 2022, will allow the Company to continue its operations for at least the next 12 months from the date these financial statements are issued.
+Management believes that the Company's cash and cash equivalents of \$85.3 million as of September 30, 2022 will allow the Company to continue its operations for at least the next 12 months from the date these financial statements are issued.
 In the absence of a significant source of recurring revenue, the continued viability of the Company beyond that point is dependent on its ability to continue to raise additional capital to finance its operations.
-If the Company is unable to obtain additional funding, the Company may be forced to delay, reduce or eliminate some or all of its research and development ("R&D") programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.
+If the Company is unable to obtain additional funding, the Company may be forced to delay, reduce or eliminate its ongoing research and development ("R&D") efforts, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.